oskarsinger/hosinger/weekly_progress.md

 ###<a name='8feb'>8 February 2016</a>

 ####Previous Work
-* Looking for excuses to read more Sivaraman Balakrishnan papers.
+* Sivaraman Balakrishnan has a paper _Sparse Additive Functional and Kernel CCA_ that I am looking at since we are thinking of using functional CCA for Yaya's project.

 ####Our Ideas
 * The paper _Finding Linear Structure in Large Datasets with Scalabe Canonical Correlation Analysis_ has an interesting topic in the future work section.
 They claim that their algorithm enables easy thresholding where normal CCA would not.
 They also claim that this thresholding performs well empirically.
 They further investigation here.
 Maybe this could be us?